Have you thought about

 ORANO Med sets up in Valenciennes

 Orano Med, an Orano subsidiary specializing in nuclear medicine, sets up a state-of-the-art laboratory in Valenciennes dedicated to targeted alpha therapy.
 What are the industrial and medical stakes behind the strategic choice of Hauts-de-France?
-Exclusive interview with Guillaume Porche, Director of Operational Excellence.
+Exclusive interview with Guillaume Porche, Head of Manufacturing and Performance.

 07-2025